liuqx315/Multiscale-pattern/doc/guide/source/Organization.rst

 integration stages, the nonlinear solver (if :math:`f_I(t,y)` is nonzero), estimation of the local truncation error, selection of step size, and interpolation to user output points, among other issues.
-ARKode currently supports both modified Newton and accelerated fixed-point solvers for these implicit problems.
-However, when using the modified Newton iteration, ARKode has flexibility in the choice of method used to solve the linear sub-systems that arise.
-Therefore, for any user problem invoking the modified Newton iteration, one of the linear system solver modules should be specified by the user, which is then invoked as needed during the integration process.
+ARKode currently supports modified Newton, inexact Newton, and accelerated fixed-point solvers for these implicit problems.
+However, when using the Newton-based iterations, ARKode has flexibility in the choice of method used to solve the linear sub-systems that arise.
+Therefore, for any user problem invoking the Newton solvers, one of the linear system solver modules should be specified by the user, which is then invoked as needed during the integration process.

-At present, the package includes the following ARKode linear algebra modules, organized into two families.
+For Newton-basedp problems, ARKode presently includes the following linear algebra modules, organized into two families.
 The *direct* family of linear solvers provides methods for the direct solution of linear systems with dense or banded matrices and includes: